thoughtnirvana/thoughtnirvana.site/content/how.md

 +++
+title = "PATH TO NIRVANA"
-title = "THE THOUGHTNIRVANA WAY" subtitle = "'How' is the first step towards the finish line" id = "how"
+subtitle = "'How' is the first step towards the finish line" id = "how"
 +++